Player Testimonials

 Miles Kauderer reflected on the significant highs and lows of his college career, expressing immense gratitude for starting in three seasons.
 This experience, he feels, provided invaluable insight into becoming a better player and a more developed person.
 Playing in diverse time zones and consistently traveling across the country also honed his ability to handle the rigorous schedule common for professional athletes.
 Miles believes his continuous maturation as a player each season means he still has plenty more to prove to pro scouts and coaches.

 Kenny Fehrman firmly believes his college experience was instrumental in preparing him for the demands of the professional level.
 During his time in college, he mastered managing high expectations, balancing academics with intense athletics, and consistently competing at a high level.
-Kenny's path wasn't always easy; he had to relentlessly fight for every opportunity, whether it was earning his starting center position, maintaining focus in the film room, or pushing through adversity.
+Kenny's path was not always easy; he had to relentlessly fight for every opportunity, whether it was earning his starting center position, maintaining focus in the film room, or pushing through adversity.
 He credits these challenging experiences with building the essential skills needed to thrive as a professional football player.

 Life After the Dream Bowl: What Are They Up To Now?